Vaaarad07/PCB_Designs/README.md

 ![INV_IMAGE](./images/inverter_vcu.png)

 ## STM32f103-Test-Board
-This is a custom made 2-Layer board using the ***STM32F103*** for testing procedures of various peripherals of the controller and verification of the designed architecture of a vehicle control system.
+This is a custom made 2-Layer board using the ***STM32F103*** , designed for a [Vegapod Hyperloop](https://linktr.ee/vegapodhyperloop?fbclid=PAAabTRk45duWqCT2ES2nHaDbXQsYjndH2ZH-L-wuU1rlmgXJXES0c9xlna4E_aem_AQGd-q00TIai_09fVyH2A-mdNry7ZboQbuSte4yDi2yoPS_CXYrpFN4jU0P01uli4RE), a student team.
+The board is designed for testing procedures of various peripherals of the controller and verification of the designed architecture of a vehicle control system.
 ### Following are some of the features of the board :
 - Powered through either the DB9 connector(5V) or the on-board power input (7-36V) which is further divided into two separate buses of 5V and 3.3V respectively.
 - ***CAN, UART, SPI, I2C, ADC, PWM*** peripheral ports.